National anthem of Ukraine: Since Euromaidan and the Russo-Ukrainian War

 Protests during the 2013/2014 New Year's celebration on Maidan Nezalezhnosti in Kyiv; the protesters sing the national anthem.

 During the Euromaidan protests of 2013, the anthem became a revolutionary song for the protesters.
 In the early weeks of the protests, they sang the national anthem once an hour, led by singer Ruslana.
 In World Affairs, Nadia Diuk argues that the national anthem was used as "the clarion call of the 'revolution during Euromaidan, which added weight to protests that previous ones, such as the Orange Revolution, lacked.
 In a 2014 survey, after being asked "How has your attitude toward the following changed for the last year?", the Kyiv International Institute of Sociology found that the attitude towards the Ukrainian national anthem had "improved a lot" in 25.3% of Ukrainians, especially after the start of the Russo-Ukrainian War.

 After the start of the Russian invasion of Ukraine, several orchestras in Europe and North America performed the Ukrainian national anthem in order to show their solidarity with Ukraine.

 Lyrics

-The incipit "Šče ne vmerla Ukrainy" reminds Ukrainians about their struggle for national self-identity and independence.
+The incipit "Shche ne vmerla Ukrainy" reminds Ukrainians about their struggle for national self-identity and independence.
 It was sung as the de facto national anthem at the inauguration of Leonid Kravchuk, the first Ukrainian president, on 5 December 1991, but it was not until 6 March 2003 that Chubynskyi's lyrics officially became a part of the national anthem.
 The Constitution of Ukraine designated Verbytskyi's music for the national anthem on 28 June 1996:

 The State Anthem of Ukraine is the national anthem set to the music of M. Verbytskyi, with words that are confirmed by the law adopted by no less than two-thirds of the constitutional composition of the Verkhovna Rada of Ukraine.